wangziqi2013/wangziqi2013.github.io/_posts/2020-06-21-skewed-tlb.markdown

 page sizes, since the lowest few bits of the page number itself is a function of page size, using these bits as the set index is infeasible.

+There are four different proposals to solve this problem.
+First, the TLB can be made fully associative to avoid having to extract the set index fron the page number at all.
+All TLB entries are extendes with a "mask" field, which is derived from the page size of the translation when it is inserted into the TLB.
+The tag stored in the entry is the actual virtual page number, with lower page offset bits setting to zero.
+The "mask" field is AND'ed with the requested virtual address on a lookup, masking off lower bits of the address.
+On a translation request, the requested virtual address is AND'ed with all "mask" fields respectively, and then compared with tags of all entries.
+A hit indicates that a valid translation exists.